About the Hub

 We’re here to take the stress out of finding, choosing and receiving support.

 When you’re worried about your mental wellbeing, it can be hard to know where to start.
 Sometimes it can feel like there are too many options to choose from, at others, like there aren’t enough.
 It can be difficult to know exactly what kind of support you might need, where to find it, and how to go about accessing it.

-Information: We can give you comprehensive information about what organisations, services and activities are available in your community, as well as information and tools to help you manage your own wellbeing.
+We can help you find your way around local services and opportunities, and understand how to get the most from them.
+We can give you information about what organisations, services and activities are available locally, as well as information and tools to help you manage your own wellbeing.

 We offer a programme of practical and emotional support during which we will work with you to identify your goals and how we can help you achieve them.
 This might involve connecting you to local services that provide specialist support.
 Your support worker can meet you in the community at a place to suit you, or you can speak on the phone.

 Peer Supporters use their own experiences of mental distress to support others towards better wellbeing, either one-to-one or as part of a group.
 All Peer Supporters at the Southwark Wellbeing Hub are volunteers and receive comprehensive training prior to providing support, in addition to support and supervision from the Hub’s Peer Support Coordinator.

 These are group sessions which can help people develop skills and tools to improve their wellbeing.
 These workshops might involve taking part in practical activities, learning about mental health conditions and coping strategies, or getting involved in a support group.

 Our volunteer team offer practical support to help you to achieve your wellbeing goals and engage with your local area.
 Find out more about volunteering with the Hub here.

 There are a variety of ways you can access the above services.
 You can

 - call our helpline on 020 3751 9684,